boat077/mail-mcp-bridge/README.md

 **Test It:**
 1. Open Mail app
 2. Select any email
-3. Press `⌘ + ⇧ + C`
+3. Use your keyboard shortcut (if configured)
-4. You should hear a sound and see notification with Message-ID
+4. You should hear a sound confirming the Message-ID was copied
-5. The Message-ID is now in your clipboard, ready to paste to AI
+5. Check your clipboard - the Message-ID should be there, ready to paste to AI

+> **Note:** macOS notifications may not appear depending on your system settings, but the sound confirms it worked.

 **Demo Video:**

 https://github.com/user-attachments/assets/7ede277f-41ef-4898-ad8b-3014d5854b19

 > **Note:** In the video above, the Quick Action is triggered via right-click menu for demonstration purposes.
-In daily use, the keyboard shortcut `⌘ + ⇧ + C` is much faster and recommended.
+In daily use, a keyboard shortcut is more convenient.

 ## 📖 Usage